Top 5 Multi-Camera Live Streaming Solutions in 2022

 - Another attractive feature is how TVU Producer is priced.
 The production solution is offered on a pay-as-you-go basis with a starting price of $35 per hour—after the initial 20-hour free trial period is used.

-Here is a link to try out TVU Producer through their 20h free trial offer currently running
+Here you can try out TVU Producer through their 20h free trial offer currently running

 Open Broadcast Software (OBS) Studio is free, open-source software that enables video recording and streaming live video content via popular social media sites and streaming sites like YouTube.
 Available for Windows, Mac and Linux, OBS Studio allows producers to switch between multiple live video sources, playback recorded video clips, add graphics and text, mix audio and record, stream or do both simultaneously with the finished show.